Frequently Asked Questions

 Can you refuse to accept me onto the Hampshire Home Choice Housing Register

-You will also need to be a qualifying person.
 You will normally be a qualifying person if you:

-• Are in Housing Need and
+- Are in housing need, and

-• Have a single or joint income of less than £60,000 or £45,000 for Eastleigh applicants and
+- Have a single or joint income below £60,000 (or £55,000 for Eastleigh), and

-• Have a Local Connection with one of the participating Councils.
+- Have a local connection with one of the participating councils

 What is a local connection to qualify for Hampshire Home Choice